priyanshus/awesome-qa/docs/README.md

 # awesome-qa
-> A curated list of awesome QA blogs, frameworks, tools, libraries, etc.
+> A curated list of awesome QA resources.

 ## Foreword
 This is intended to be a curation of resources for Software Testers to read.
 Not targeteed to any specific topic or role.